dclee131/dclee131.github.io/index.md

 ---
-title: Welcome
+title: home
 layout: default
 ---

-Hello, Minima!
+I am currently pursuing Ph.D. in Mechanical Engineering at Massachusetts Institute of Technology, and my advisor is Professor Konstantin Turitsyn.
+My main research interest is the power system security assessment by using various tools from control, optimization and machine learning.
+Currently, I am investigating nonlinear transient dynamics in power systems and developing efficient tools to assess security under various uncertainties in the system.

-Welcome to markdown madness.
-We hope you **really** enjoy using good old text for writing.
+# Bold **really** enjoy using good old text for writing.

 Just type some [markdown](http://en.wikipedia.org/wiki/Markdown) and jekyll will automatically turn it into hypertext markup language (HTML). *Simple as that.*